Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 It’s going to take a lot of strength to overlook Anthropologie’s vast selection of clothing and accessories to focus on home goods, but you’ve got this!
 And when it comes to this brand, the luxe offerings — from mirrors and furniture to wallpaper, lighting and more — are worth investing in.
 The brand is giving shoppers loads of deals right now, including 30% off in-stock furniture and decor now through Nov.
 28.

 Let us count the ways we love the Primrose mirror!
-Vintage-inspired, this influencer-favorite is famous for a reason — it’s just that gorgeous IRL.
-Available in four sizes and four colorways, the perpetually lusted-after mirror is 30%... for now, so you should probably grab yours fast.
+Vintage-inspired, this influencer favorite is famous for a reason — it’s just that gorgeous IRL.
+Available in four sizes and four colorways, the perpetually lusted-after mirror is 30% off...for now, so you should probably grab yours fast.

 Inlaid bone is having a design moment, and this console table epitomizes all the reasons why it’s so good — neutral but intricate, patterned and full of sheen, the table will add a hefty dose of intrigue to any space.
 And with an additional 30% off, it’s a great purchase.